-49 SATURDAY HIGH LOW 34 Atlanta 77 / 61 Boston 49 / 44 Chicago 70 / 38 Denver 48 / 26 Houston 85 / 65 Los Angeles 65 / 50 Minneapolis 39 / 30 New York 64 / 56 Philadelphia 77 / 59 Phoenix 72 / 49 Seattle 45 / 33 St. Louis 83 / 43 Tampa 85 / 70 Washington 80 / 61 and the second of the second o Council of Representatives Members adopt new bylaws, name By MATT BRAMANTI News Writer Executive Cabinet members met Monday evening to discuss their new bylaws, which shake up the composition of the broad-based committee.
-Under its new bylaws, which were adopted unanimously, the body will now be called Council Representatives, reflecting its composition of members from bodies across student govern- A key change to the bylaws allows for four members of the Student Senate to receive voting seats on the new council.
+Atlanta 77 / 61 Boston 49 / 44 Chicago 70 / 38 Denver 48 / 26 Houston 85 / 65 Los Angeles 65 / 50 Minneapolis 39 / 30 New York 64 / 56 Philadelphia 77 / 59 Phoenix 72 / 49 Seattle 45 / 33 St. Louis 83 / 43 Tampa 85 / 70 Washington 80 / 61 COUNCIL OF REPRESENTATIVES Members adopt new bylaws, name By MATT BRAMANTI News Writer Executive Cabinet members met Monday evening to discuss their new bylaws, which shake up the composition of the broad-based committee.
+Under its new bylaws, which were adopted unanimously, the body will now be called the Council of Representatives, reflecting its composition of members from bodies across student government.
+A key change to the bylaws allows for four members of the Student Senate to receive voting seats on the new council.
 Student Body President Pat Hallahan said the addition of the senators allows the council to more directly represent the concerns of students.
-'It increases representation across the board," Hallahan The new bylaws also eliminate several positions from the council.
-Chairs of the six Club Coordination Council divisions will no longer sit on Council Representatives, though the CCC president will remain a voting member.
-In addition, the Student Union Board director of programming will no longer be a council mem- Hallahan said the new arrangement is more fair to all student constituencies.
-'Their voices won't be lost they'll be heard through the heads of their organizations," he said.
-There's no real loss and a lot of gain," he said.
+"It increases representation across the board," Hallahan said.

+The new bylaws also eliminate several positions from the council.
+Chairs of the six Club Coordination Council divisions will no longer sit on the Council of Representatives, though the CCC president will remain a voting member.
+In addition, the Student Union Board director of programming will no longer be a council member.
+Hallahan said the new arrangement is more fair to all student constituencies.
+"Their voices won't be lost - they'll be heard through the heads of their organizations," he said.
+"There's no real loss and a lot of gain," he said.